This article was published on September 10, 2021 and updated December 21, 2022

 She also (very politely) refused a video chat for this piece in favor of back-and-forth email exchanges over a series of months.

-Perennial DANA LEE standouts included waffle-woven chore coats, patterned shirts, and handknit sweaters ethically crafted from materials so quietly luxurious that they meld naturally into perfectly poised indie album covers.
+Perennial DANA LEE standouts included waffle-woven chore coats, patterned shirts, and handknit sweaters ethically crafted from materials so quietly luxurious that they meld naturally into ultra-twee indie album covers.
 The clothing was as aspirational as it was approachable.

 A decade ago, Lee's easy ethos was novel — nowadays, it's something aped en masse by "elevated basics" brands that maintain an aw, shucks veneer despite their immense overseas production lines and angel investors.